hafniz/InfPALS-2022S1-Big-Project/README.md

-# ip2023-big-project-1-initial-template
+# Initial Template Materials for InfPals Big Project 1

-This repository contains starter template materials for the InfPals Big Project delivered in week 5 to week 8 semester 1 school year 2021/2022.
+This repository contains initial template files for the InfPals Big Project 1 delivered in week 5 to week 8 semester 1 school year 2022/2023.